OpenCDI/opencdi-scripts/README.md

-#### OpenCDI tools for containerized VDI operators/developers (alpha release)
+### OpenCDI tools for containerized VDI operators/developers (alpha release)

+# About

 **OpenCDI** is a light-weight VDI implementation using Linux containers.
 This project aims to be a simple, loose coupled, open and vendor neutral CLI interfaces for CDI users and Linux container (docker, podman, etc.) users.

-# Features
+This tool (PoC) is built on top of shelib runtime and userspace containerized over almost all of the desktop experience lifetime.

+You can be logged in with an user inside the administrative container.

+There are several features supporting userspace transition of the graphical environment, from outside to inside container:

-* cdictl command and @opencdi shelib module for cdi control interface
+* cdictl CLI and @opencdi shelib module for cdi control interface
 * cosh API integration and public (and easly modifiable) coshapp docker images
-* Xsession scripts (cdi-launch\*) for xinit and login sessions
+* Xsession scripts (cdi-launch\*) and desktop entry files (\*.desktop) for xinit and display managers

-At now, inbound connection not supported but you can integrate some of VNC (or Web-based VNC) implementations for that.
+At now, inbound network connection not supported.
+But you can integrate some of VNC (or Web-based VNC) implementations for that.
-XForwarding over network will be disruptive experience for users.

 # Supported platforms

-* amd64 archtecture (at now)
+* amd64 archtecture (currently testing)
 * GNU/Linux or its derivatives (Linux Namespaces and Docker support needed)
 * posix mode of bash, dash, /bin/sh of busybox and some of other posix compatible shells
-* Docker (podman, lxc/lxd or [orchestrator](https://github.com/tanban-oss/opencdi/WHY_NOT_ORCHESTRATOR_NOW.md) not supported now.)
+* Docker (podman, lxc/lxd or [orchestrators](https://github.com/tanban-oss/opencdi/WHY_NO_ORCHESTRATOR_NOW.md) not supported now.)
-* At now, shell scripting runtime based on shelib 0.5+ (because of PoC convinience)
+* shell scripting runtime based on shelib 0.5+ (because of PoC convinience)

 # Requirements